-From the parking area, head south, passing to the right of the lake and the Casino.
+From the third parking area, head south, passing to the right of the lake and the Casino.
 Continue ahead on a gravel road, passing a ballfield on the right.
 At the end of the lake, the road curves sharply left.
-In another 350 feet (before reaching a chain-link fence across the road), you’ll notice a triple-white blaze on a tree to the right.
-This marks the start of the White Trail, which will be...
+In another 350 feet (before reaching a chain-link fence across the road), you’ll notice a kiosk and a triple-white blaze on a tree to the right.
+This marks the start of the White Trail...

 Turn right and follow the White Trail into the woods.
 It climbs to the edge of an escarpment, descends a little, then resumes a steady climb.
 Be alert for a sharp turn to the right.
 Just ahead, the trail switches back to the left and begins a steeper climb.
 At the crest of the rise, the trail comes out on a rock outcrop, with a panoramic east-facing view.
 A wooden bench has been placed here to permit you to rest and enjoy the view.

 Just ahead, the trail begins a steady descent, passing interesting rock outcrops on the way down.
 At the base of the descent, the Yellow Trail begins on the right.
-The White Trail climbs again, first gradually, then more steeply through mountain laurel thickets.
+The White Trail climbs again, first gradually, then more steeply pn a rocky path through mountain laurel thickets.
 At the top, the trail turns sharply left.
-Here, a rock outcrop just ahead on the ridge, with pitch pines and mountain laurel, offers a broad view to the west.
+Here, a rock outcrop just ahead on the ridge, with pitch pines, offers a broad view to the west.

 After taking in the view, backtrack for about 25 feet, turn right and continue through dense mountain laurel thickets.
-The trail soon climbs back to the ridge and heads south, with several short but steep ups-and-downs, and limited views to the west through the trees.
+The trail soon climbs back to the ridge and heads south, following a rugged route, with several short but steep ups-and-downs, and limited views to the west through the trees.
+Pay careful attention to the blazes, as there are several herd paths that lead in the wrong direction.
 Towards the end of the ridge, the trail descends a little, then comes out onto a broad southwest-facing viewpoint from a rock ledge to the right of the trail.

 The trail levels off, then climbs to pass a balanced boulder on the right.
-It descends a rocky slope, turns right, and continues to descend.
+It descends a rocky slope, then levels off.
 After passing a fractured rock outcrop on the right, the trail begins a short ascent.
 At the top of the climb, it turns right and goes through a tunnel under massive boulders.
 It now climbs past a huge rock outcrop and again starts to descend.

 At a limited seasonal viewpoint to the east (with the Kakeout Reservoir visible in the distance during leaf-off season), the trail turns left, passes a huge overhanging boulder on the right and levels off.
-It soon reaches a kiosk that marks the terminus of the Yellow Trail, which comes in from the right.
+It soon reaches a kiosk (and a nearby bench) that marks the terminus of the Yellow Trail, which comes in from the right.
 Just ahead, the trail begins a gradual descent.
-After crossing a small stream, it makes a short climb.
+After crossing an intrermittent stream, it makes a short climb.
 The trail passes a massive rock outcrop on the left, then descends more steeply.
 It goes over another rise and descends to cross a tributary stream on a wooden bridge.

 The trail now descends, twice briefly joining dead-end branches of the gravel road that it followed up the rise.
 It continues on a footpath to end at the second parking area of Silas Condict County Park.
 Turn left to return to the third parking area, where the hike began.